Rainbow shiner: Introduction

 This species of fish is usually found in small streams along river drainages of Northwest Georgia, Northeastern Alabama, and as more recent research suggests, southwest Tennessee.
-N. chrosomus is a freshwater, benthopelagic fish that inhabits riffles and pools with gravelly bottoms in creeks and small rivers and are usually found accompanied by species of Campostoma.
-They are mainly insectivorous and although studies show the predominant prey of N. chrosomus come from the family Chironomidae, they are found to be more opportunistic feeders and are not very selective.
+H. chrosomus is a freshwater, benthopelagic fish that inhabits riffles and pools with gravelly bottoms in creeks and small rivers and are usually found accompanied by species of Campostoma.
+They are mainly insectivorous and although studies show the predominant prey of H. chrosomus come from the family Chironomidae, they are found to be more opportunistic feeders and are not very selective.
 The maximum age is typically two years for both sexes and sexual maturity occurs at one year of age.
-N. chrosomus increase their food intake during the late winter and spring months before spawning in order to meet the increased energy needs for gamete production and sexual reproduction.
-Hybridization has been observed between N. baileyi and N. chrosomus in areas where N. chilitious populations have been introduced.
-There is limited information available pertaining to the current and past management of N. chrosomus.
+H. chrosomus increase their food intake during the late winter and spring months before spawning in order to meet the increased energy needs for gamete production and sexual reproduction.
+Hybridization has been observed between Alburnops baileyi and H. chrosomus in areas where H. chiliticus populations have been introduced.
+There is limited information available pertaining to the current and past management of H. chrosomus.
 What is known, is that this species was once endemic to parts of northern Alabama and populations have spread further north to Tennessee within recent decades.
-The latitudinal movement northward may be of particular interest to researchers since N. chrosomus favors warmer waters.
+The latitudinal movement northward may be of particular interest to researchers since H. chrosomus favors warmer waters.

 Geographic distribution

 The native range of the rainbow shiner consists of the Mobile Bay basin, including the Coosa, Cahaba, and Alabama River drainages.
 This species is known from, and was possibly introduced into the Black Warrior River system.
 These reports however, have been questioned recently based on the fact that this species is typically found in streams with limestone outcrops in the watershed.
-N. chrosomus is found along the southeast edge of the Black Warrior River system consisting of streams that have headwaters in limestone formations.
-N. chrosomus is also known from, and may have been introduced into, tributaries of the Tennessee River, including Town Creek in northern Alabama and the South Chickamauga Creek system in north Georgia.
+H. chrosomus is found along the southeast edge of the Black Warrior River system consisting of streams that have headwaters in limestone formations.
+H. chrosomus is also known from, and may have been introduced into, tributaries of the Tennessee River, including Town Creek in northern Alabama and the South Chickamauga Creek system in north Georgia.
 The means of their introduction is unknown but it is hypothesized that it was by bait bucket release.